igorski/efflux-tracker/README.md

 currentMeasure SHOULD BE REPLACED WITH activePattern (these wre tracked twice!?) store.setOverlay() -> should indicate its a modal component rename stateFactory and related stuff to historyState

+editormodule -> active/step/instrument should be renamed to reflect they are being edited

 TODO: force tracklist re-render (for instance toggle hex/pct in settings screen)